The sports betting world is getting bigger by the second, especially in the United States.

 This means new people are interested in learning how to bet, and thus, what kinds of bet they can play.
+Learning more about odds and how they work helps players to make informed betting decisions.

 Here’s all you need to know about the most common betting odds:

 Moneylines are as simple as they come and very popular when it comes to NFL betting.
 Pick the winner of the sporting event, and if you nail it, collect the cash.
-It’s worth noting that betting on the favorites will take the bettor a bigger wager to see a good profit.
+It’s worth noting that betting on the favorites will take the bettor posting a bigger wager to see a good profit.

 In American odds, you’ll notice the favorite will have a negative three-digit number.
 You’ll have to bet that amount to win $100.